 Alcohol is also known to decrease a person’s immune system health, potentially increasing susceptibility to COVID-19.
-Read this article by the World Health Organization for an overview of alcohol and COVID myths and facts.
+The World Health Organization has compiled an an overview of alcohol and COVID myths and facts.

 Another parent working with one of our peer parent coaches shared that she impulsively purchased 10 cases of beer for her college-aged kids who suddenly returned home, citing that “they’re so used to playing beer pong and I didn’t want them to have nothing to do.”
 In addition to her concerns over her purchase and her sons’ drinking, she also noted that she had been drinking more as well.
 She felt overwhelmed by concerns for her sons’ futures and isolated from her friends despite Facetime.
 She noted that her own underlying anxiety was also spiraling.

 They discussed the boomerang effect of alcohol and stress noting that drinking only reduces anxiety temporarily, and then it gets worse.
 They brainstormed what she could do to feel less anxious and to model healthier ways of coping for her sons (e.g. trying box breathing, using meditation apps like CALM and Headspace, getting outside into the sunshine for a few minutes each day, putting on her favorite dance music, taking a hot bath, etc.).
 She also agreed to try our text messaging program for parents with daily reminders related to self-care and useful tips during COVID-19 (Text “COVID” to 55753 to join).

 Aside from short-term impacts, there are concerns that heavy drinking during COVID-19 can set up problems in the future.
 Researchers who have studied binge drinking during other health epidemics and natural disasters found a greater likelihood of alcohol use disorders within a year to two years after the event.
 This was “new” news for the parent being coached as she assumed binge drinking was “just something college kids did.”
 She and her coach discussed and roleplayed what a family discussion would entail on how alcohol was to be managed during the crisis.